defenseunicorns/uds-package-renovate/README.md

 ## Optional Dependencies

-Renovate can be configured to persist it's cache to a Redis instance, either in cluster or external.
+Renovate can be configured to persist it's cache to a Redis/Valkey instance, either in cluster or external.

 For local testing and CI, Renovate is bundled with [uds-package-valkey](ghcr.io/defenseunicorns/packages/uds/uds-package-valkey).